Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

     <a href="/posts/czi-eoss-5-conda-forge/conda-forge-old-6.png" target="_blank">
     <img
       src="/posts/czi-eoss-5-conda-forge/conda-forge-old-6.png"
-      alt="Screenshot of the original Packages page in the conda-forge website, with a search bar that filters which packages are provided by which feedstocks.
-Text in neon green on white background." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
+      alt="The original Packages page in the old conda-forge website, with a search bar that filters which packages are provided by which feedstocks.
+A list of feedstocks starting with 'tt' and 'tw' can be seen despite the search bar being empty." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
     />
     </a>